 Partnering for Promise: A Morning for Youth-Centered Impact in Atlanta

-“When we resource leaders, we build pathways and unlock promise,” said Jasmine (Jaz) Burton, Executive Director of our new and highly anticipated Atlanta Partner Cities Alliance.
+“When we resource leaders, we build pathways and unlock promise,” said Jasmine (Jaz) Burton, Executive Director of our Alliance Community’s place-based work in Atlanta.
 This truth came alive at our recent ‘Partnering for Promise: A Morning for Youth-Centered Impact in Atlanta’, a breakfast co-hosted by APA and Stand Together Foundation (STF) last month.

 This milestone gathering brought nearly 30 local funders together to reflect on what it takes to accelerate collective action across Atlanta’s youth-serving ecosystem.
 Rather than spotlighting programs in isolation, the conversation centered on how organizations might align efforts across K–12 education, postsecondary pathways, and civic engagement to expand opportunity for young people.